williamcanin/cargo-workspace/README.md

 ## Usage

-You can clone the repository and compile the project if you have Rust installed, or download the already compiled binary from [tags]().
+You can clone the repository and compile the project if you have Rust installed, or download the already compiled binary from [releases](https://github.com/williamcanin/cargo-workspace/releases).

 To compile locally do: